nguyenhuuduy6592/defituna-pnl/improvements/testing-strategy.md

 ### Completion Metrics

-- 12 out of 13 PnL components completed (92.3%)
+- 13 out of 13 PnL components completed (100%)
-- 7 out of 8 main PnL components completed (87.5%)
+- 8 out of 8 main PnL components completed (100%)
 - 5 out of 5 utility PnL components completed (100%)
 - 6 out of 8 common components completed (75%)

+## 10. Next Steps

+1. Continue Context Tests:
+   - ✅ ComparisonContext (100% coverage)
+   - Start with PositionContext next
+   - Then implement tests for ThemeContext and WalletContext

+2. Set up GitHub Actions for automated testing:
+   - Create workflow file that runs tests on pull requests
+   - Add test coverage reporting
+   - Configure notifications for test failures

+3. Address Portal component testing challenges:
+   - Implement jsdom-global or similar solution
+   - Create a specialized testing approach for portal components
+   - Focus on rendered content rather than implementation details

+4. Begin Page Testing:
+   - Define approach for testing pages with complex integration needs
+   - Start with simpler page tests
+   - Create test utilities for common page patterns

+1. ✅ Complete Context Tests:
+   - ✅ ComparisonContext (100% coverage)
+   - ✓ Context testing is now complete (ComparisonContext is the only context in the codebase)